 Once you submit your requirements, the information you provide will first be reviewed by our team of web experts.
-We will examine all the information that you have provided and explore which of the 10 companies are best placed to assist you.
+We will examine all the information that you include in your submission and then explore which of the 10 companies are best placed to assist you.

 We do this by working to understand, based on the information you’ve supplied, exactly what kind of website you are looking for.
-Next, using the budget that you’ve indicated, we will forward your details and the project specifics to the companies in the Top 10 that align with your requirements.
+Next, using the budget that you’ve indicated, we will forward your details and the specifics of your project to the companies in the Top 10 that align with your requirements.

 The Companies Get In Touch

 Upon receiving your information, the companies will review the details and formulate ideas for how they can work with you to design and build your website.
 These agencies may contact you by phone or email to confirm details or ask for more information.